jamesWalczak/sp-seg-tool/README.md

-# SP-SEG: A tool for manual segmentation by spheripixel projection
+# SP-SEG: Proof of concept tool for manual segmentation by spheripixel projection
 In this repository, you can find a proof of concept of the tool for manual point cloud labeling by spherical point-pixel projection.

 ## ❗ Limitations
-The current version is just the prototype.
+The current version is just the proof of concept version.

 ## 🔧 Environment and installation
 ```python